GenL: An extensible fitting program for Laue oscillations and whole pattern fitting: GenL

 \section{\textsc{GenL}}

-In \textsc{GenL}, a diffraction pattern is calculated based on these equations.
-However, to model x-ray scattering intensity measured in a non-ideal diffractometer setup of a non-perfect single crystal, additional intensity contributions are included in the calculation.
+In \textsc{GenL}, a diffraction pattern is calculated based on the stated equations.
+However, to model X-ray scattering intensity measured in a non-ideal diffractometer setup of a non-perfect single crystal, additional intensity contributions are included in the calculation.
 Instrumental peak broadening is accounted for by a Gaussian convolution.
-Moreover, the background intensity $I_{\rm bkg}(Q)$ originating from thermal diffuse scattering, fluorescence radiation, Compton scattering, air scattering, the detector dark current, and coherent diffuse scattering from defects, needs to be included.
+Moreover, the background intensity $I_{\rm bkg}(Q)$ originating from thermal diffuse scattering, fluorescence radiation, Compton scattering, air scattering, the detector dark current, and coherent diffuse scattering from defects needs to be included.
 In the close vicinity of a peak, assuming a linear dependence often allows for a reliable modeling of $I_{\rm bkg}(Q)$ \cite{Birkholz2005}:

 where $a$, $b$, and $c$ are constants.
 Both options are available to choose from in \textsc{GenL}.
-Furthermore, based on the user's choice, the intensity calculation in \textsc{GenL} can include an additional intensity $I_{\rm sub}(\theta)$ originating from a single crystalline substrate, for the case the Bragg peak positions from film and substrate lie close to each other or even overlap.
-Due to the large extension of the substrate compared to the film, the substrate Bragg peak is modeled with a Lorentzian function following:
+Furthermore, several choices are available for inclusion of the substrate in the intensity calculation in \textsc{GenL} for the kinematic case, $I_{\rm sub}(\theta)$.
+The first choice is to model the substrate Bragg peak with a Lorentzian function following: